Use this guide to understand how to delete from our CLI snapshots present on a server.

 • zfs list -r -t snapshot <datastore> | grep weekly | awk '{ print $1 }' | head -n 100 | xargs -L1 zfs destroy

-When date is relevant
+When the date is relevant

 Delete a single snapshot